elixirschool/elixirschool/lessons/basics/documentation.md

 ## Best Practice

 Adding documentation shoud be added within the Best practices guidelines of the language.
 Since Elixir is a fairly young language many standards are still to be discovered as the ecosystem grows.
 The community however has made efforts to establish best practices.
-To read more about best practices see: https://github.com/niftyn8/elixir_style_guide
+To read more about best practices see [The Elixir Style Guide](https://github.com/niftyn8/elixir_style_guide).

   - Always document a module.